 Method

 Given the unique NPM approach implemented at GUI in Singapore for over a decade, a single case study was suitable (Crowe et al. 2011) to conduct an in-depth study analysis on how the NPM programs unfold and the facilitators’ influence in the health and wellbeing of volunteers.
-A single case study A sequential mixed-methods design (Yin, 2011; Larkin et al., 2014) was conducted from August 2019 until March 2020 at GUI integrating in-depth focus group discussions and surveys with GUI members.
+A single case study with sequential mixed-methods design (Yin, 2011; Larkin et al., 2014) was conducted from August 2019 until March 2020 at GUI integrating in-depth focus group discussions and surveys with GUI members.

 GUI Case Study